 Publishing is a profession.
 Always act in a professional manner.
 This includes any situation where you are in public as a writer.

 Spelling, grammar, and clarity are part of that professional manner.
-Don't send emails filled with errors because it reflects back on your craft.
+Don't send out social media messages filled with errors because it reflects back on your craft.

 Your editor/publisher/agent may be your friend, but she is first and foremost a businessperson.
 If it is a choice between making money and being your friend, she will choose the money almost every time.